theislab/single-cell-best-practices/README.md

 <a href="https://f1000.com/prime/736010853?bd=1 &ui=150648 " target="_blank"><img src="https://s3.us-east-1.amazonaws.com/cdn.f1000.com/images/badges/badgef1000.gif" alt="Access the recommendation on F1000Prime" id="bg" /></a>

 The corresponding book is hosted [here](https://github.com/theislab).
 The main part of the book is dedicated to a case study where the best-practices established in our manuscripts are applied to a mouse intestinal epithelium regions dataset from Haber et al., Nature 551 (2018) available from GEO under GSE92332.
-Specific topics such as RNA velocity use other datasets as noted in the book.
+Specific topics may use other datasets as noted in the book.
 Moreover, the book contains many teaching resources such as quizzes with solutions.

 ## Contributing